 Created, written and performed by Sylvia Milo, THE OTHER MOZART had an Off-Broadway run in NYC at HERE Arts Center, in London at St. James Theater, in Munich at the Pasinger Fabrik and was presented in Salzburg at the invitation of the Mozarteum Foundation (inside the Mozarts’ Wohnhaus apartment) and in Vienna at the Mozarthaus Vienna (Wolfgang’s Domgasse home).
-The monodrama continues being presented internationally, currently in four languages, performed by Sylvia Milo or an other actress.
+The monodrama continues being presented internationally, currently in four languages, performed by Sylvia Milo or an other actress, with over 250 performances to date.

 The play is set in a stunning 18-foot dress (designed by Magdalena Dabrowska of the National Theater of Poland).
 Directed by Isaac Byrne, THE OTHER MOZART is based on facts, stories and lines pulled directly from the Mozart family’s humorous and heartbreaking letters.